 You may feel like you have been pregnant forever or you might feel like the experience has flown by, but almost universally toward the end of your pregnancy, you may start wondering “when will I know I am in labor?,” “what are the stages of labor?,” and “what can I expect?”.
 Just like every pregnancy is different, experiences of birth can vary greatly.
 While your experience will be uniquely your own, there are some patterns to physiological labor and birth that can be helpful to know as you prepare.

-The most common questions birth professionals get about labor are “When does the water break?” and, “When should I go to the hospital or call the midwife to come over?”.
+The most common questions birth professionals, including doulas like me, get about labor are “When does the water break?” and, “When should I go to the hospital or call the midwife to come over?”.
 Timing of both water breaking (this can happen before labor starts or may not happen at all with a tiny percentage of babies born en caul—in their amniotic sac!) and how rapidly labor progresses are two of the most variable aspects of labor and birth.
 Pregnant people having their first baby tend to have the longest labors.
-This may mean more hours of coping with contractions but it also means that it is incredibly rare for a first time labor to go so quickly that a person doesn’t make it to their birth location or doesn’t have their provider with them.
+This may mean more hours of coping with contractions but it also means that it is incredibly rare for a first-time labor to go so quickly that a person doesn’t make it to their birth location or doesn’t have their provider with them.